List of The Adventures of Tintin characters: Abdullah

 Abdullah is the spoiled, mischievous young prince of the fictional Arabian state of Khemed, whose father is Ben Kalish Ezab, the Emir.
 He first appears in Land of Black Gold, then in The Red Sea Sharks when the Emir entrusts his son to Tintin's care.
 Prince Abdullah is based on the young King Faisal II of Iraq.

-Abdullah is a serial practical joker whose favourite victim is the short-tempered Captain Haddock.
+Abdullah is a serial practical joker whose favourite victim is the short-tempered Captain Haddock (whom he persistently misnames as "Blistering Barnacles").
 He is doted upon by his father.
-Abdullah has a tendency to dislike people and promise punishments from his father to everyone who annoys him—even as he is playing pranks on them.
-He begins to heavily like Captain Haddock (mistaking his name as Blistering Barnacles), finding his tantrums and general behaviour hilarious.
+Abdullah has a tendency to dislike people and promise punishments from his father to everyone who annoys him, even as he is playing pranks on them.
+Despite his continued persecution of Haddock, he also becomes extremely fond of the Captain in his own way, finding the latter's tantrums and general behaviour hilarious.